Ravest95/MapRipperProject-HeroesAndGenerals-2016/README.md

   Almost all models were extracted with lowest level of detail possible, sometimes to the point of being a cube, with no information about position and rotation.
 All models were sorted into groups (Bush, Rock, Structure, Tree) and subgroups (Bush1, Bush2, Bush3) based on the size or model type (notice that if the original rock model had different scale it could have gone into Rock1, Rock2, Rock3 at the same time).
 Every model position and rotation (apart from Structure group) was restored (notice that rotation was simply randomized, but it shouldn't matter for bushes, rocks and trees).

 # To Do:
-Sort bushed for: Factory, Hill60, Khutor, KrepostOutpost, VillageSkirmish
+Sort bushed for: Factory, Hill60, Khutor, KrepostOutpost

 # Thanks:
 Elkkut - Providing Ninja Ripper files.